 From a single act of kindness to thousands of nutritious meals

-Open Arms began as a single act of kindness in 1986 — our founder, Bill Rowe, cooking a meal in his apartment and delivering it to a friend with HIV/AIDS.
-Three decades later, our operation has grown into a 21,000-square-foot building with a state-of-the-art kitchen that allows us to cook and deliver over 470,000 meals annually to more than 800 people each week with the help of 2,400 volunteers.
+Open Arms began as a single act of kindness in 1986 — our founder, Bill Rowe, cooking food in his apartment and delivering it to a few men living with AIDS who had become too sick to cook for themselves.
+Three decades later, our operation has grown into a 21,000-square-foot building with a state-of-the-art kitchen that allows us to cook and deliver half a million meals annually to more than 1,000 people each week with the help of over 5,000 volunteers.

 In the intervening years, Open Arms and its stakeholders have realized that the need for healthy food is the same, whatever the medical diagnosis.
-So, we’ve opened our arms a little wider to include people living with cancer, multiple sclerosis, ALS (Lou Gehrig’s disease), and HIV/AIDS, as well as their caregivers and dependents.
+We opened our arms wider to include people living with cancer, multiple sclerosis, ALS (Lou Gehrig’s disease), and HIV/AIDS, as well as their caregivers and dependents.

 None of this would have been possible without the generous support of our volunteers and donors, folks like you, who make it possible for us to continue to be innovative in our work and to do it with enthusiasm and responsibility.